Estimating the Joint Probability of Scenario Parameters with Gaussian Mixture Copula Models: CONCLUSION

 Our evaluation was based on two large-scale real-world datasets comprising approximately 14 million and 4 million driving scenario instances, respectively.
 The scenario types were selected based on the approval regulation UN R157 for Society of Automotive Engineers (SAE) Level 3 conditional driving automation functions~\cite{on-road_automated_driving_orad_committee_taxonomy_nodate}.
 To the best of our knowledge, neither GMMs nor GCMs have been evaluated on scenario datasets of comparable size and degree of reality.
 We assessed model performance using three complementary metrics: visual plausibility through heatmaps, log-likelihood, and Sinkhorn distance.
 To promote reproducibility and further research, we also provide a Python implementation that enables the training, evaluation, and application of GMCMs on arbitrary datasets.

+GMCMs demonstrated improved performance over GMMs in one dataset and comparable performance (with a slight GMM edge) in the other, while consistently outperforming GCMs, even without hyperparameter fine-tuning.
+Importantly, GMCMs retain the dependence structure of GMMs.
+Their benefits arise from decoupling marginal and dependence modeling, which can be advantageous when accurate marginal modeling is particularly important, for example in the presence of heavy tails or sharp, localized marginal features.
+This suggests that GMCMs offer a complementary modeling alternative that emphasizes flexible marginal estimation, leading to a different bias--variance trade-off compared to standard GMMs.

-GMCMs demonstrated superior performance in all conducted experiments, even without fine-tuning of hyperparameters.
-This suggests that GMCMs offer a promising alternative to established approaches for probabilistic modeling of scenario parameters.
-Future work should explore the extent to which performance can be improved by tuning estimation parameters, such as selecting the optimal number of mixture components via the BIC and adjusting convergence criteria \cite{schwarz_estimating_1978}.
+Future work should explore the extent to which performance can be improved by tuning estimation parameters, such as selecting the optimal number of mixture components via the BIC and adjusting convergence criteria~\cite{schwarz_estimating_1978}.
 Moreover, GMCMs should be applied to other scenario types defined in UN R157, such as Cut-in and Cut-out.
 Their performance in higher-dimensional settings should also be evaluated, for example by incorporating parameters related to roadway and environmental conditions.
 Finally, we restricted our analysis to continuous parameters.
 How discrete scenario parameters could be integrated into the GMCM framework remains an open question and is left for future work.

 In summary, GMCMs offer a powerful and flexible framework for the statistical modeling of complex driving scenarios and show great promise for advancing scenario-based safety assessments in automated driving.